jakobhviid/BigDataCourseExercises/lectures/02/README.md

 Additionally, you can also perform CRUD operations on HDFS by going to this URL [Browse Directory](http://localhost:9870/explorer.html#/)

-From here you can create new folder, upload files or see the existing content of each of the folders in HDFS
+From here you can create new folders, upload files or see the existing content of each of the folders in HDFS

 ### Exercise 6 - Interacting with HDFS cluster using Python